 All that to say, if you planned to have your holiday shopping done by now and life got in the way, I get it.
-Here are five last minute gift ideas that are truly thoughtful and don’t scream “I picked this up at the grocery store on the way here.”
+Here are seven last minute gift ideas that are truly thoughtful and don’t scream “I picked this up at the grocery store on the way here.”

 Or if you prefer – here are some homemade gift ideas that turn out beautifully and don’t require any special skills.